andyfischer/circa/docs/syntax.md

 Function declarations
 ---------------------

 A new function can be declared with the `def` keyword.
-Example:
+The syntax is:

     def <function-name>(<list of arguments>) -> <optional-return-type>
         <statements>

+or:

+    def <function-name(<list of arguments>) -> <optional-return-type> <statements> end

+In the first example, indentation is used to indicate the end of the function.
+In the one-liner example, the 'end' keyword is used.

 An example:

     def print_sum(number a, number b)
         sum = a + b
         print(sum)

-The indentation is significant.
-Lines which are indented to the left of the 'def' statement are considered to be inside the subroutine.

-A function can also be a one-liner, if there are any expressions to the left of the declaraion.
-The 'end' keyword is used to mark the end of the function.

-    def one_liner(number a, number b) sum = a + b; print(sum) end

 A function can return a value, if it declares a return type.
 This is done with a -> token at the end of the declaration.